BaffourAdu/Mazzuma-PHP/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-A library for consuming Mazzuma's payment API for sending or receiving Mobile Money for a PHP Application.
+A library for consuming Mazzuma's payment API to send or receiv Mobile Money for a PHP Application.

 ## Install